lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 - $ V $ is the item matrix with dimensions $ n \times v' $ (where $ n $ is the number of items and $ v' $ is the number of latent features).

 ##### First thoughts
-We need an objective function: $\min_{U \in \mathbb M^{u \times v'},\ I \in \mathbb R^{i \times v'}} \sum_{(i, j) \in \text{obs}} (A_{ij} - \langle U_{i}, V_{j} \rangle)^2.$
+you need an objective function: $\min_{U \in \mathbb M^{u \times v'},\ I \in \mathbb R^{i \times v'}} \sum_{(i, j) \in \text{obs}} (A_{ij} - \langle U_{i}, V_{j} \rangle)^2.$

-- The first thought we should have is minimizing the differences between $M - (U \cdot V)$ which intuitively means "ensure that $U \cdot V$ is as close to $M$ as possible"
+- The first thought you should have is minimizing the differences between $M - (U \cdot V)$ which intuitively means "ensure that $U \cdot V$ is as close to $M$ as possible"
     - There are some general issues with this:
-        - We can only sum / observe values that are 1...meaning all of our unobserved values are lost
+        - you can only sum / observe values that are 1...meaning all of our unobserved values are lost
             - This will lead to a model that can't really "learn" and just see's "good" results since it will be minimal loss
-        - We could treat the unobserved values as 0 to combat this, but that leads to a gigantic sparse matrix
+        - you could treat the unobserved values as 0 to combat this, but that leads to a gigantic sparse matrix
-- So we know we need to hold the unobserved observations and learn against them, but we know that's a gigantic matrix that we need to somehow solve for
+- So you know you need to hold the unobserved observations and learn against them, but you know that's a gigantic matrix that you need to somehow solve for

-Below we will get into different objective functions, but a good visualization from Google Docs
+Below you will get into different objective functions, but a good visualization from Google Docs
-- Observed only means we only focus on user-item interactions that have occurred
+- Observed only means you only focus on user-item interactions that have occurred
 - Weighted will allow us to utilize unseen user-item interactions, weighted to a certain degree $w_0$
-- SVD at the end is how we actually compute "differences" for our objective functions
+- SVD at the end is how you actually compute "differences" for our objective functions
 ![Matrix Factorization Objectives](./images/matrix_factorization_objectives.png)

 ##### Singular Value Decomposition (SVD)
-Singular Value Decomposition, as shown above, is a way to solve for the 2 types of objective functions we setup - regardless of if we use Weighted or Only Observed
+Singular Value Decomposition, as shown above, is a way to solve for the 2 types of objective functions you setup - regardless of if you use Weighted or Only Observed

 It is mentioned that this is rarely used because the input matrices are so sparse, and that it ultimately isn't worth it most of the time.
 A more reliable and stable method is Weighted Matrix Factorization